HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-19-Python-Function.md

   function_name(value_0, parameter_1='value')
   ```

-- PEP 8 recommends that programmers limit lines of code to *79 characters* so every line is visible in a reasonably sized editor window[^3].
+- PEP 8 recommends that programmers limit lines of code to <i class="term">79 characters</i> so every line is visible in a reasonably sized editor window[^3].
 If a set of parameters causes a function definition longer than 79 characters, press `[Enter]` after the opening parenthesis on the definition line.
-On the next line, press `[Tab]` *twice* to separate the list of arguments from the function body, which will only be indented one level.
+On the next line, press `[Tab]` <i class="term">twice</i> to separate the list of arguments from the function body, which will only be indented one level.

   ```python
   def function_name(